Multiple Device Form Layout (Device Targeted Form) and Displays on Multiple Device Types and Screen Sizes

 In this step, you are taking that parent form and creating a mobile/child form from it in order to set up a different layout of the same form.

-Select a device to target.
-The list of options is in the Device Dictionary section above.
+Select a device or language to target.
+The list of options comes from the Device Dictionary section described above.

 There is also an option to force the layout into a single column if desired.
 Depending on the screen width and current form layout, this may happen anyway.